Groupoid Twisted Partial Actions: Twisted Partial Actions on -monoids

-In Definition \ref{def21} we presented the concept of groupoid twisted partial actions on a ring.
-Now we define the notion of groupoid twisted partial action on a semigroup (and, in particular, in a $\mathbb{K}$-semigroup).
+In Definition \ref{def21}, we introduced the notion of twisted partial actions of groupoids on rings.
+We now extend this framework by defining twisted partial actions of groupoids on semigroups, and, in particular, on $\mathbb{K}$-monoids.

-\begin{defi} A \emph{partial groupoid action $\theta= ( \{ S_x \}_{x \in \G}, \{ \theta_x : S_{x^{-1}} \to S_x \}_{x \in \G})$ of $\G$ on a semigroup $S$} is a collection of ideals $S_x$ and semigroup isomorphisms $\theta_x$ such that, given $(x,y) \in \G^2$, \begin{enumerate} \item[(i)] $S_x \subseteq S_{r(x)}$ and $\theta_e = \text{Id}_{S_e}$, for all $e \in \G_0$;
+\begin{defi} A \emph{partial groupoid action $\theta= ( S_g, \theta_g)_{g \in \G}$ of $\G$ on a semigroup $S$} is a collection of ideals $S_x$ and semigroup isomorphisms $\theta_g : S_{g^{-1}} \to S_g$ such that, given $(g,h) \in \G^{(2)}$, \begin{enumerate} \item[(i)] $S_g \subseteq S_{r(g)}$ and $\theta_e = \text{Id}_{S_e}$, for all $e \in \G_0$;

-\item[(ii)] $\theta_x(S_{x^{-1}} \cap S_y) = S_x \cap S_{xy}$;
+\item[(ii)] $\theta_g(S_{g^{-1}} \cap S_h) = S_g \cap S_{gh}$;

-\item[(iii)] $\theta_x \circ \theta_y(s) = \theta_{xy}(s)$, for all $s \in S_{y^{-1}} \cap S_{(xy)^{-1}}$.\end{enumerate} \end{defi}
+\item[(iii)] $\theta_g \circ \theta_h(s) = \theta_{gh}(s)$, for all $s \in S_{h^{-1}} \cap S_{(gh)^{-1}}$.\end{enumerate} \end{defi}

+Although one can define twisted partial actions of groupoids on semigroups (and on $\mathbb{K}$-semigroups), in our setting we are primarily interested in monoids, and in particular in $\mathbb{K}$-monoids.
+Accordingly, we will not pursue the more general framework here.